Video Game: Battle Block Theater

 created by The Behemoth for the Xbox 360 on Xbox LIVE Arcade

-.
+, and is currently in the beta stages for a release on Steam.
 The gameplay revolves around 'stages' in the decidedly gruesome prison/theatre that the game takes place in, where your character is currently locked up in, and the blocks that they are made up of.
 The game's co-op component is described as "co-optional"

 (screwing each other over might as well be encouraged, or even mandatory), and there are many versus multiplayer gametypes, such as capturing tofu horses and shooting soccer balls into... basketball hoops.
 Based off their Alien Hominid